santiment/academy/src/docs/sanapi/fetching-metrics.md

 **[Run in
 explorer](<https://api.santiment.net/graphiql?query=%7B%0A%20%20getMetric(metric%3A%20%22mvrv_usd%22)%7B%0A%20%20%20%20metadata%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D>)**

-## Queryable fields
+## Minimal Interval

-The fields that can be queried on `getMetric`:

-- `timeseriesData`
-- `timeseriesDataPerSlug`
-- `aggregatedTimeseriesData`
-- `histogramData`
-- `metadata`
-- `availableSince`
-- `lastDatetimeComputedAt`
+The metrics are stored as a datetime and value pairs.
+`minInterval` refers to the time interval between two adjacent data points and means that it is the minimal interval that can be used when querying the metric.
+The most common `minInterval`s are:

+- 1 day (`1d`).
+The metrics with such interval are commonly known as "daily" metrics.
+- 5 minutes (`5m`).
+The metrics with such interval are commonly known as "intraday" metrics.

+When querying the data, the `interval` argument is used to determine the resolution of the data.
+The interval can be much bigger compared to the `minInterval`.
+In such cases all the values inside that big interval need to be aggregated into a single value.
+How the data is aggregated is controlled by the `aggregation` parameter.

-### Aggregation
+## Aggregation

-Some of the queryable fields accept an aggregation parameter.
+The fields that return timeseries data accept an `aggregation` parameter.

-When an `interval` bigger than `minInterval` is provided for a given metric, more than 1 data point values will be aggregated into a single data point.
+When an `interval` bigger than `minInterval` is provided for a given metric, more than 1 data point value will be aggregated into a single data point.

+> **Note**: Every metric has a manually picked default aggregation that will be used if the `aggregation` parameter is not provided.
+The default aggregation is set to be one that makes the most sense.

 The aggregations types are:

-- `SUM` - The sum of all the values
+- `SUM` - The sum of all the values;
-- `AVG` - The average of the values
+- `AVG` - The average of the values;
-- `MEDIAN` - The median of all the values
+- `MEDIAN` - The median of all the values;
-- `FIRST` - The first value
+- `FIRST` - The first (with the smallest datetime) value;
-- `LAST` - The last value
+- `LAST` - The last (with latest datetime) value;
-- `MAX` - The max value
+- `MAX` - The max/biggest value;
-- `MIN` - The min value
+- `MIN` - The min/smallest value;
-- `ANY` - Any value falling in the larger interval.
+- `ANY` - Any value falling in the interval.
 This is usually used when all values are expected to have the same result and you just want to take one of them.
+None of the metrics have this as their default aggregation.
+This aggregation type has more widespread usage when the user writes their own SQL queries using the [Santiment Queries](/santiment-queries) product.

-> **Note:** The aggregation should be provided capitalized without quotes like this:
+> **Note:** The aggregation is of the [GraphQL enum type](https://graphql.org/learn/schema/#enumeration-types)a dn should be provided capitalized without quotes like this:
 > `aggregation: MAX`

 The following query fetches the default aggregation and all available